ArushC/ciphers/README.md

 Programs are interactive, and almost every single program can be run individually.

- If you have a suggestion for a cipher that could be implemented or a creative algorithm to solve a certain type of cipher, don't hesitate to reach out!
-Please email arush.chhatrapati@gmail.com with your suggestions.
+ If you have a suggestion for a cipher that could be implemented or a creative algorithm to solve a certain type of cipher, fill out this anonymous form: https://tinyurl.com/cipher-suggestions.

 Sidenote: the following paper on the construction and cryptanalysis of multi-ciphers references many of the programs provided here: https://eprint.iacr.org/2021/1005